vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 ## Joining / leaving VEGA chain (<a name="0069-VCBS-001" href="#0069-VCBS-001">0069-VCBS-001</a>)
 1. A running non-validator node can submit a transaction to become a validator.
-2. Their perfomance score will be calculated.
+2. Their performance score will be calculated.
 See [performance score](./0064-VALP-validator_performance_based_rewards.md).
 3. If they meet the Ethereum verification criteria and have enough stake they will become part of the validator set at the start of next epoch.
 See about [verifying ethereum integration](#verifying-ethereum-and-later-other-chain-integration).
 4. Hence after the end of the current epoch the node that got "pushed out" will no longer be a validator node for Tendermint.